hermitdave/Octopus-OffPeak-Calculator/README.md

 ## How to run this

 1) Ensure you have dotnet 5 installed
-2) Download the WPF appliation binaries
+2) Download the WPF appliation binaries (https://github.com/hermitdave/Octopus-OffPeak-Calculator/files/7987068/Octopus-SmartData-WPF.zip)
-3) Extract and run Octopus-SmartData-WPF.exe
+3) Extract and run Octopus-SmartData-WPF.exe[Octopus-SmartData-WPF.zip]